golemfactory/golem-wiki/docs/2.-For-Developers/Command-Line-Interface.md

+# Command Line Interface

-# Using the command line interface
+## Using the command line interface

 `golemcli` requires a running Golem instance to work.
 To start Golem in headless mode, type:
 - for the packaged version: